AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/webhooks-example.md

 ## Configure webhook

-This runtime action uses the [Adobe Commerce webhook module](../../webhooks/) to allow intercepting flows in Adobe Commerce.

-Follow [configure hooks](https://developer.adobe.com/commerce/extensibility/webhooks/hooks/) to modify your `webhooks.xml` file and define the connection between Adobe Commerce and your backoffice system using the `observer.checkout_cart_product_add_before` method.
+Follow [admin configuration](../../webhooks/admin-configuration) to modify your webhook and define the connection between Adobe Commerce and your backoffice system using the `observer.checkout_cart_product_add_before` method.

 ```json
 {